Contacts and Links

 - LSC participants will have a Community Advisor that is specially selected to do programming in line with the theme of the LSC.

-- LSC participants are required to be enrolled in a 2 credit, letter graded practicum course taught by a graduate Teaching Fellow.
+- LSC participants are required to be enrolled in a 2 credit, letter graded practicum course taught by a graduate Faculty Advisor.

 - LSC practicum courses will feature readings, assignments and homework with guest lectures and discussions from top Brandeis faculty in a small group setting.